flowtoolz/GetLaid/README.md

 item1.width >> item2.height
 ```

-As with positions, you can omit anchors, modify the target, and chain modifications:
+As with positions, you can omit redundant attributes, modify the target, and chain modifications:

 ```swift
 item1 >> item2.height.at(0.6).min  // >= 60% of item2.height